mogilvie/GdprBundle/README.md

         ;
 ```

 You can validate the entered value in the form before the data transformer converts it to a PersonalData object as normal.
-There is no need to user the PersonalData constraint within the form.
+There is no need to use the PersonalData constraint within the form.

 ```php
 <?php